Kitchen Safety Worksheets for Culinary Arts and Life Skills

 Students don’t always want to start the year learning about safety but with this kitchen safety worksheet, they will have fun while learning essential skills!
 Creating a safe working environment takes time and classroom routines.
 Having your high school or middle school classroom clearly labeled with kitchen safety rules and kitchen jobs is a great way to start.
 It is one of the most valuable concepts to teach because even if students do not go into the culinary industry, they will need a basic understanding of kitchen safety and food safety beyond just common sense.

-- Here is a free download of important kitchen jobs posters that you can use in your cooking classroom.
-These can help cut down on safety hazards and help to create safe young chefs out of your students!
+1- Classroom Decor as Reminders– Here is a free download of important kitchen job posters that you can use in your cooking classroom.
+These can help cut safety hazards and help create safe young chefs out of your students!

-- We love to use these kitchen crime scene worksheets to introduce common kitchen hazards and kitchen accidents.
-Students love to find clues in the pictures and it’s a fun way to review or introduce the topic!
+2- Kitchen Safety Crime Scene– We love to use these kitchen crime scene worksheets to introduce common kitchen hazards and kitchen accidents.
+Students love to find clues in the pictures, and it’s a fun way to review or introduce the topic!

 The worksheets not only work for family consumer sciences and culinary classes but they work great for special education life skills classes because they are very visual and the information is “chunked” and includes basic reading.